-Summer is upon us and that means continuously rising temperatures.
-And while some of us may be inclined to retreat into the cool indoors to avoid the 90-plus degree weather, dogs love the great outdoors and crave exercise no matter the temperature.
-Despite that, you must know how to keep dogs cool outside to avoid trouble, and there are a few methods (and reasons) to do it.
+Summer means continuously rising temperatures.
+While dogs love the great outdoors and crave exercise no matter the temperature, you must know how to keep dogs cool outside to avoid problems like heat exhaustion or heatstroke, and there are a few methods (and reasons) to do it.

 How Dogs Regulate Body Temperature

-While we regulate our temperature by sweating, the case is not the same for our furry friends.
-We have sweat glands on multiple surface areas, but for dogs these are only located on their paws and in their ears, and even still the number when compared to ours is small (which is why they resort to panting).
+We regulate our temperature by sweating because wee have sweat glands, but for dogs these are only located on their paws and in their ears, and even still the number when compared to ours is small (which is why dogs resort to panting).

-If you’ve ever noticed how your Fido shies or pulls away from you when you touch or hold their paws, it’s likely because this makes them feel extremely vulnerable.
+If you’ve ever noticed how your pet shies or pulls away from you when you touch or hold their paws, it’s because they feel vulnerable.
 It's also because that is where they regulate their body temperature.
-The feel of a warm human hand even gently gripping their paw can feel stifling.
+The feel of a warm human hand gripping their paw can feel stifling.

 How to Keep Dogs Cool Outside This Summer